-We are interested in researching whether online, 10-minute videos that includes information and exercises from Compassion Focused Therapy helps improve scores on self-compassion, quality of life and scores for blood glucose levels.
+We are interested in researching whether online, 10-minute videos that includes information and exercises from Compassion Focused Therapy helps improve scores on self-compassion, quality of life and time in range scores for blood glucose.

 Who is responsible for this study?